- Books, Literature, and Writing»

 Knockers walked in front of Easy.
 “Chillax big guy, its Billy Squires he probably just wants some of Odds action.”
 Billy Squires was younger than the group by a couple years but they knew who he was and were friendly with him.
 Billy was a good guy, came back to town to be a cop after some time in the Gulf.
 He and his wife had bets running on the chalkboard right now waiting for their second kid.
 Knockers knew him best since they were closer in age.
 “What’s up Billy boy?
 Come to get some a Odds action?”
 He extended his hand and Billy shook it.

 “Hey Knock, how’s it going boys?”
 He looked over the group but his eyes landed on Odds.

 “I got something in the eighth if you need some action.
 You wanna get in with us Billy?
 Just between us like always.”
 Odds walked towards Billy extending his hand.

-“I wish that’s what I needed Anthony” The use of Odds given name wasn’t lost on anyone, Pops spoke up.
+“I wish that’s what I needed Anthony” The use of Odds given name wasn’t lost on anyone, Lucky spoke up.

 “Anthony?
 Hell, I ain’t heard nobody call him that since his old lady died.
 You musta done something Odds cops are using your real name and shit.”

 “Shutup Louis!”
-Officer Squires barked using Pops real name and things suddenly got very real.
+Officer Squires barked using Lucky's real name and things suddenly got very real.
 “Anthony I need you to come with me, it’s your Dad.”